During the rise of the internet cryptocurrency Bitcoin, analysts likened its behaviour to that of Tulipmania in the Dutch

 Tulipmania is often referred to as the first recorded speculative bubble driven by inflated prices for tulip bulbs which rapidly

-imagination and became symbols of wealth and status.
-Being highly coveted, the Dutch would have a single bloom in the centre of
+and imagination and became symbols of wealth and status.
+Being highly coveted, the Dutch would have a single bloom in

-master the production of porcelain nor afford to buy the imports from China so instead they used white earthenware as
+not master the production of porcelain nor afford to buy the imports from China so instead they used white earthenware as

 an imitation.
 Delftware soon became ubiquitous and made its way throughout Europe, Africa and back to Asia where

 imitations were then created of it.
 As cheap imitations became more widespread much of the original Delft value was lost.
-Delft tiles have now

 Hand pressed earthenware tiles, silkscreened Delft tulip pattern c.1650, cobalt